lonerapier/lonerapier.github.io/docs/plugins/CustomOgImages.md

 ### Fonts

 You will also be passed an array containing a header and a body font (where the first entry is header and the second is body).
-The fonts matches the ones selected in `theme.typography.header` and `theme.typography.body` from `quartz.config.ts` and will be passed in the format required by [`satori`](https://github.com/vercel/satori).
+The fonts matches the ones selected in `theme.typography.header` and `theme.typography.body` from `quartz.config.yaml` and will be passed in the format required by [`satori`](https://github.com/vercel/satori).
 To use them in CSS, use the `.name` property (e.g. `fontFamily: fonts[1].name` to use the "body" font family).

 An example of a component using the header font could look like this: